 Today’s tutorial is not the same as the last tutorials.
 There is no direct way for me to tell you all how to do your improvised block, I can only lead you in the direction to free form sewing your pieces together.
 I created my block and at the end was very happy with it – but let me tell you, part way through I wasn’t liking it.
 But I just stuck with it and I’m glad I did.
 So the directions in this tutorial will simply explain how I went about piecing my block.

 First things first, go grab some fabric scraps.
 If you don’t have any, make some.
-Just cut some random pieces from your fabric (this is what Liz did for her block).
+Just cut some random pieces from your fabric.

 1. First I decided on what pieces I wanted to start with, knowing that I would add in more as I went.
 But I wanted to have a good foundation of scraps to start with.
 At first I thought I’d lay them out in a general idea of how I wanted the block to go, but then realized that wouldn’t last for long.